Zaid-Jarrar/django-models/README.md

 **Date**: 5/12/2022
 **Application** Version: 1.0.0

-**Overview**: a website application that allows users to view their own snacks.
+**Web App Overview**: a website application that allows users to view their own snacks.

 ### How to use this website application:
 1. Clone the repository